 At the end of each reporting period, the Group assesses whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of securities classified as equity securities, a significant or prolonged decline in the fair value of the security below its cost is considered an indicator that the securities are impaired.
-If any such evidence exists for equity securities, the cumulative loss -measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss- is removed from equity and recognised in profit and loss.
-Impairment losses on equity instruments recognised in profit and loss.
+If any such evidence exists for equity securities, the cumulative loss-measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss-is removed from equity and recognised in profit and loss.
+Impairment losses on equity instruments recognised in profit and loss are not reversed through profit and loss.